 It’s a strange feeling to reach the end of this journey.
 It doesn’t really feel like an end, since I have many “going-back” and “re-visit” plans, but the route, the trail, the Via Dinarica I almost completed it.
 One more country to go!

 Almost all the other Via Dinarica hikers are finished by now.
-In Montenegro I met Grzegorz, a guy from Poland who started mid May and had about two months before his flight went back home.
+In Montenegro, I met Grzegorz, a guy from Poland who started mid-May and had about two months before his flight went back home.
 He navigated his way through the Dinaric Alps the old school way, just using maps and a compass.
 His route was a bit different, because he went to the official border-crossing points.
-Sometimes he had to hitch several kilometers up and down and around, because high up in the mountains there are checking points or douanes.
-Never the less, he found his way.
+Sometimes he had to hitch several kilometres up and down and around, because high up in the mountains there are checking points or douanes.
+Nevertheless, he found his way.

 At the coast I found out that another couple from the USA was in Starigrad, we were just a few meters away from each other.
 BJ and Clara were about to take a bus to Zadar/Gračac/Knin.
 I jumped up and run towards the bus-station, just in time!
 We had been following each other via Instagram and Facebook, it was great to see them in real life.
 Quickly we exchanged our trail-notes and hugged each other goodbye and good luck.